 As far as I can remember, I think we have had several grabbers floating around the house for my elderly mom’s use.
 They are just so practical, and make so many tasks easier, while also eliminating a lot of reaching forwards which can lead to nasty falls.

-Original Medicare Part B does not cover grabbers for use in the home as they are not considered to be “medically necessary”.
-Other programs such as Medicaid, non-Medicaid State Financial Assistance Programs and Assistive Technology Projects may pay for grabbers, if you are eligible.
+Original Medicare Part B does not cover grabbers for use in the home, as they are not considered to be “medically necessary”.
+Other programs such as Medicaid, non-Medicaid State Financial Assistance Programs and Assistive Technology Programs may pay for grabbers, if you are eligible.